sanathdevalapurkar/sanathdevalapurkar.github.io/index.md

 there's a chance they contain mistakes.
 Caveat lector!
 Please send me an email if you have any comments.

+* <a href = "/files/exceptional-iso.pdf">Exceptional isomorphisms</a>.
+Notes for
+  a talk at the Trivial Notions seminar at Harvard; currently incomplete near the end.
+Last update: October 2023.
 * <a href = "/files/princeton-fall-23-talk.pdf">Equivariant homotopy theory and
   geometric Langlands</a>.
 Slides for a <a href = "https://www.math.princeton.edu/events/equivariant-homotopy-theory-and-geometric-langlands-2023-10-19t170000">talk